swcarpentry/shell-novice/episodes/03-create.md

 applies the command not just to the specifed directory, but to all its contents.

-We can use this option to copy a directory and all its contents e.g. to back up a directory:
+As an example, we can use this to back up a directory:

 ```bash
 $ cp -r thesis thesis_backup